JKU-ICG/AOS/AOS for Drone Swarms/LFR/README.md

 To compile the renderer with the user interface in native C++ follow the steps below:
 ### Windows building:
 Open the Visual Studio solution at `/LFR/vs/LFR.sln` and compile it.
 Compilation has been tested with Visual Studio 2019 and the necessary libraries/DLLs (for Assimp and GLFW) are precompiled and included in the repository (`lib` and `bin`).
+Build for the release version and copy the file 'assimp-vc141-mt.dll' to the release folder (/LFR/vs/x64/Release).
+The 'dll' file is located in '/LFR/python'

 ### Linux (e.g. a Raspberry Pi) building:
 Install [GLFW](https://www.glfw.org/) and compile [Assimp](https://www.assimp.org/) first.